devtyr/trello-releasenotes/README.md

 	userToken			Define your user token you'll receive when obtaining an application ey boardId				Define the id of the board you want to search for release notes releaseIdentifier   Default is set to 'RELEASE:'
+	template			Defines the template to use
+	linkTemplate		Defines the template supporting links
-	strings				These are used to create the export, translate them into your language if you want
+	exportLink			if true, linkTemplate will be used, otherwise template strings				These are used to create the export, translate them into your language if you want

 > `version` and `product` of `strings` are used to generate the filename.